 Winchester VA

 During the Civil War, town allegiance to Union and Confederate sides changed a whopping 72 times.
-The Old Courthouse served as a Civil War prison where you can see anti-Jefferson Davis graffiti.
+Learn all about that fraught time at the old Jefferson County Courthouse that served as a Civil War prison.
+It now houses the Shenandoah Valley Civil War Museum, where you can see anti-Jefferson Davis graffiti in the former prisoner’s quarters.
+Country music fans can also make a pilgramage to the Patsy Cline Historic House.

 Richmond VA